Truthkey/Birth-by-Sleep-Superboss-Mod/README.md

 - While 3 slots commands can be used, be wary that they can cause random crashes due to extra RAM being used.

 - Network desynchronizations can end up in bosses behaving incorrectly (sometimes making them harder because of it).

+- During Ultimate Duo, No Heart can take a while to begin moving.

 # Testers
 Huge thank you to the following people who helped test the mod: